-Acting fast by changing positions or distracting yourself when you first notice motion sickness may help ease your symptoms before they become severe.
+Changing positions or distracting yourself when you first notice motion sickness may help ease your symptoms before they become severe.
 The following are some tips that may provide you with some immediate relief.

 If you’re a passenger, consider taking the wheel of the vehicle.
 The Centers for Disease Control and Prevention (CDC) state that motion sickness occurs when the movement your eyes see is different from the movement your inner ear senses.
-If you’re driving the car, these senses may connect better.
+These senses may connect better if you’re driving the car, reducing your symptoms.

 Face the direction you’re going

 If driving isn’t an option, face the direction in which you’re traveling.
-Again, it may help the disconnect between your visual sense and your inner ear.
+Again, it may help disconnect your visual sense and inner ear.
 On a ferry, try moving from the stern (rear) to the bow (front) of the boat.
 Some people report sitting in the front seat reduces symptoms.
-In a car, consider swapping rear seats with someone in front.
+In a car, consider swapping the rear seats with someone in front.

 Keep your eyes on the horizon

-You may also find that focusing on a stationary object in the distance is another tactic that helps with visual stimulus.
-Again, you may need to move positions in the vehicle in which you’re traveling.
+You may also find that focusing on a stationary object in the distance helps with visual stimulus.
+Again, you may need to switch or move positions in the vehicle you are traveling in.

 Get some air (fan or outdoors)

-Crack a window or go outdoors if your motion sickness is overcoming you.
+You may find that opening a window or going outdoors may help with motion sickness.
 If the weather or your mode of travel doesn’t permit, turn the air vents toward you or consider using a fan to blow air on your face.
-Cigarette smoke may also make your sickness worse.

 Nibble on crackers

 Eating a light snack, like saltine crackers, may ease nausea.
-Foods that are heavy, greasy, or acidic may make your sickness worse, because they’re slow to digest.
-Plan ahead if the road stops on your travels mostly offer fast food options.
-Other good snack options include cereal, bread, other grains, apples, and bananas.
+Foods that are heavy, greasy, or acidic may make your sickness worse because they’re slow to digest.
+You may want to pack your own snacks, which could include easy-to-digest foods like:

 Drink some water or a carbonated beverage

-Sips of cold water or a carbonated drink, like seltzer or ginger ale, can also curb nausea.
-Skip caffeinated beverages, like coffee and certain sodas, which may contribute to dehydration and make nausea worse.
-Other good choices include milk and apple juice.
+Sips of cold water or a carbonated drink, like seltzer or ginger ale, may also help curb your nausea.
+Skip caffeinated beverages, like coffee and certain sodas, which may contribute to dehydration that can make nausea worse.
+Other good choices can include milk and apple juice.

 Distract with music or conversation

-Switch on the radio or strike up a conversation to keep your mind off how you’re feeling.
+Switch on the radio or start a conversation to keep your mind off how you’re feeling.
 You may be able to distract yourself enough to feel better.
-Researchers have discovered that listening to music may help with nausea and other physiological symptoms associated with motion sickness.

 Put down the screen

-People who develop motion sickness may have trouble reading books or text on different devices.
-This goes back to the sensory disconnect between the inner ear and eyes.
-If you’re focusing on something up close, you may make your symptoms worse.
-Consider switching to audiobooks, music, or even a nap to pass the time.
+People with motion sickness may have trouble reading books or texts on different devices.
+This happens due to the sensory disconnect between the inner ear and the eyes.
+So, if you’re focusing on something up close, you may make your symptoms worse

-A variety of natural treatments may also help you stop motion sickness in its tracks.
-Remember: always ask your doctor for guidance on supplement use and dosage.
+A variety of natural treatments may also help you stop motion sickness.
+Remember: always ask a doctor for guidance on supplement use and dosage before starting.

 Licorice root lozenges

-Scopolamine is a prescription medicine that comes in either a pill or skin patch.
-Each patch, which is applied behind the ear, may provide relief for up to three days.
-There are potential side effects, like dry mouth.
+Scopolamine (Transderm Scop, Scopace, Maldemar) is a prescription medication that comes in either a pill or as a skin patch.
+You apply the patch behind the ear for several days.
+However, you may notice some side effects, such as a dry mouth.

-People with glaucoma or other health issues should discuss this treatment with their doctors; it may not be an option in certain cases.
-This medication isn’t suitable for children.
-Do not let children lean up against the patch if you’re wearing one.
+People with glaucoma or other health issues should discuss this treatment with a doctor since it may not be an option in certain cases.

 Take vitamin B-6

-Vitamin B-6 (pyridoxine) is often used to treat nausea and vomiting in pregnancy, among other conditions, like anxiety.
 Boosting your levels may also help with motion sickness, though more research is needed in this area.
-The maximum daily dosage suggestion for adults is 100 milligrams per day.

 Take 5-HTP + magnesium

-Some scientists believe low serotonin levels in the brain may be linked to motion sickness and migraines.
-The supplements 5-Hydroxytryptophan (5-HTP) and magnesium may help raise serotonin.
-You can find these supplements alone or in combination at drug stores on online at retailers like Amazon.com.
-Seeing results with this treatment may take two to three weeks.
+You can find these supplements alone or in combination at drug stores or online at retailers like Amazon.
+Seeing results with this treatment may take some time.

 Invest in acupressure bands

-Biofeedback therapy uses your thoughts to control your physical responses to stimuli, like motion.
-It’s been successful in combating airsickness in U.S. Air Force fliers.
+Biofeedback therapy uses your thoughts to control physical responses to stimuli like motion.

 If your job requires frequent travel, or if the potential for being sick makes you anxious before trips, make an appointment with a doctor.
-Prescription medications or long-term options like biofeedback therapy may help you overcome motion sickness.
+Prescription medications or long-term options may help you overcome motion sickness.